schmidb/AI-EAF/maturity-model/README.md

 The [maturity assessment template](/templates/maturity-assessment-template.md) provides a structured tool for conducting this evaluation.

+## Cross-Cutting Capabilities

+In addition to assessing the six core dimensions, organizations should evaluate their maturity in cross-cutting capabilities:

+### Diagnostics Maturity

+The ability to continuously monitor transformation progress and identify issues early is critical for successful AI engineering adaptation.
+The diagnostics maturity model assesses:

+1. **Monitoring Approach**: From no monitoring to predictive diagnostics
+2. **Issue Detection**: From reactive response to predictive detection
+3. **Response Protocols**: From no protocols to adaptive response frameworks
+4. **Data Integration**: From siloed data to predictive modeling
+5. **Continuous Improvement**: From ad-hoc improvements to self-optimizing systems

+For detailed guidance on implementing diagnostics, see the [diagnostics documentation](/diagnostics/README.md).

 ## Dimension-Specific Maturity

 While the five levels provide a consistent framework, each dimension has unique characteristics at each maturity level.
 Refer to the individual dimension documentation for detailed maturity indicators specific to: